 Once a year, you should take your pet in for a check-up, and twice a year for pets over 6 years of age.
 This includes a full physical exam, and may include teeth and gum cleaning if needed.
 The doctor will check the health of your pet from head to tail, giving you the peace of mind you would expect.

-Bring in any medical history you have of your pet when you arrive.
+Bring in any medical history you have of your pet when you arrive, or we are happy to acquire it from the last vet clinic you have been to.
 It’s best to keep a journal of your pet’s health throughout his or her life, including behavioral shifts.
 If you have something like this, share it with our team.
 If not, let us know everything that you think will be important.
-The staff can still work with whatever information you have.
+The MVVC staff can work with whatever information you have.

 To save time, please complete the new client form in advance of your visit.